Skip to article frontmatterSkip to article content

 )

-workflow = experiment_application.workcell_client.start_workflow(
+workflow = experiment.workcell_client.start_workflow(

 workflow_definition,

-file_inputs={"protocol": Path("../protocols/protocol.py")},
+file_inputs={"protocol": protocol_path},

 prompt_on_error=False,